-Rhode Island exports goods and services worldwide, with 34.7 percent going to Canada, 8.4 percent shipped to Singapore and 5.7 percent exported to Mexico.
-Rhode Island's chief commodity exports in 2003 were computer and electrical products at 22.0 percent of total exports and miscellaneous manufacturing at 13.1 percent of total exports, waste and scrap at 10.8 percent of total exports and chemicals at 10.5 percent of total exports.
-Rhode Island is home to several corporate headquarters, including those of Fortune 500 companies CVS Pharmacy in Woonsocket, industrial conglomerate Textron in Providence, toy maker Hasbro in Pawtucket, and lottery equipment provider GTECH in West Greenwich.
+Rhode Island exports goods and services worldwide, totaling \$1.3 billion in 2004.
+The four countries receiving the largest percentage of Rhode Island exports were Canada with 34.1 percent of total exports, Singapore with 6.6 percent of total exports, the U.S. with 5.2 percent of total exports, and Mexico with 5.1 percent of total exports.
+Rhode Island's chief commodity exports in 2004 were computer and electrical products at 19.8 percent of total exports, miscellaneous manufacturing at 15.8 percent of total exports, waste an scrap at 12.2 percent of total exports.
+Rhode Island is home to several corporate headquarters including toy maker Hasbro in Pawtucket, lottery equipment provider GTECH in West Greenwich, CVS/pharmacy in Woonsocket and industrial conglomerate Textron in Providence.